yoyosource/tec1.0/README.md

 ```

 #### Recursion
 You can also call the same function within itself.
-This will create a Recursive Loop.
+This will create a recursive loop.
 ```
 // Call the Method recursion with parameter 3 recursion(3)